Skip to Main Content

 Of course, there are downsides to online banks.
 Most don’t have physical branches, and customer service is provided electronically via FAQs on the bank website, emails, chatbots and sometimes by phone.
 Having no human contact can be frustrating for customers who need assistance.

-Not every transaction is instant with online banks.
-If you deposit a check using your bank’s mobile app, for example, you may have to wait a few days for the transaction to be posted.
-And you can’t deposit cash in an online bank unless the bank is connected to an ATM network that accepts cash.
+Not every transaction is instant with online banks, either.
+If you deposit a check using your bank’s mobile app, for example, you may have to wait a few days for the transaction to be posted – although, you’re also going to need to wait for a check to clear with any type of bank.

-Pros of online banks:
+Pros of online banks

 • They generally charge lower fees or no fees, including for overdrafts, for their products and services.